 The surrounding area is however largely characterised by the relatively flat plains of the Ghaap Plateau with some relief in the form of isolated koppies and hills (Figure 2).
-In addition the Kuruman River traverses the north-eastern sector of the study area while the rest of the area is characterised by a network of low lying dry water courses.
+In addition the terrain in the study area is characterised by a network of low lying dry water courses.